-As part of the Business Combination, a wholly-owned subsidiary of Thunder Bridge merged with and into Hawk Parent, with Hawk Parent continuing as the surviving entity of the merger and becoming our subsidiary.
-As a result, we became a holding company with no material assets other than our ownership of limited liability company interests of Hawk Parent (the "Post-Merger Repay Units" and holders of such Post-Merger Repay Units other than the Company, the "Repay

-Unitholders") and our managing member interest in Hawk Parent, and we have no independent means of generating revenue or cash flow.
-Upon the completion of the Business Combination, we entered into that certain Tax Receivable Agreement (the "Tax Receivable Agreement") with the Repay Unitholders.
+As part of the Business Combination, a wholly-owned subsidiary of Thunder Bridge merged with and into Hawk Parent, with Hawk Parent continuing as the surviving entity of the Merger and becoming our subsidiary.
+As a result, we became a holding company with no material assets other than our ownership of Post-Merger Repay Units and our managing member interest in Hawk Parent, and we have no independent means of generating revenue or cash flow.
+Upon the completion of the Business Combination, we entered into that certain Tax Receivable Agreement with the Repay Unitholders.
 Our ability to pay taxes, make payments under the Tax Receivable Agreement and pay dividends will depend on the financial results and cash flows of Hawk Parent and its subsidiaries and the distributions we receive from Hawk Parent.
 Deterioration in the financial condition, earnings or cash flow of Hawk Parent and its subsidiaries, including its operating subsidiaries, for any reason could limit or impair Hawk Parent's ability to pay such distributions.
 Additionally, to the extent that we need funds and Hawk Parent and/or any of its subsidiaries are restricted from making such distributions under applicable law or regulation or under the terms of any financing arrangements, or Hawk Parent is otherwise unable to provide such funds, it could materially adversely affect our liquidity and financial condition.